Looking for the perfect cheese can totally feel like a "pick a card, any card" situation, right? Who doesn't love some cheesy goodness?

 7 Easy Substitutes for Ackawi Cheese

-In order to make your life a little easier, we’ve rounded up the top 7 substitutes for Ackawi cheese.
-Let’s get started!
+To make your life a little easier, we've rounded up the top 7 substitutes for Ackawi cheese.

 1 - Halloumi Cheese

-First up on our swap list is Halloumi Cheese, a perfect substitute for Ackawi in dishes.
+First up on our swap list is Halloumi Cheese, a perfect substitute for Ackawi in dishes (a Cypriot cheese traditionally made from sheep's and goat's milk).
 Its heat resistance makes it great for grilling.

 2 - Feta Cheese